Working in jeopardy: Stories from Haiti’s garment industry

 12 Nov 2024

-Haiti’s garment industry has, until recently, been a cause for optimism in a country that has struggled with political and social unrest and natural disasters for decades.
+Haiti’s garment industry has, until recently, been a cause for optimism in a country that has grappled with political and social unrest and natural disasters for decades.
 Preferential trade agreements established with the United States between 2006 and 2010 gave the industry a strong foundation to develop a growing garment industry, offering good quality jobs to tens of thousands of workers – most of them women.

-But what has been the human impact of this crisis?
+What has been the human impact of this crisis?

 Better Work spoke to workers and managers from the industry in two garment manufacturing hubs to ask them how their personal and working lives had been affected.